exakat/php-dictionary/dictionary.rst

 Properties
 ----------

-Class properties are variables, local to the class.
+Class properties are variables, local to an object or a class.

 They might have visibility, chosen among : public (default), protected and private.

 They might have a default value.
 By default it is null.

-They might have a typehint, since PHP 7.4
+They might have a type, since PHP 7.4

 They might be readonly, for properties which are only set once, and cannot be modified.